BMW in motorsport: 1987, 2005–2010: World Touring Car Championship

 In 1987 Roberto Ravaglia drove a Schnitzer E30 M3 to victory in the World Touring Car Championship, winning the title by a single point.

 BMW 320si at the 2006 World Touring Car Championship.

 2005 saw Andy Priaulx take the drivers title, and BMW take the manufacturers title, this time not with an M3, but the E46 320i.
 Priaulx's car raced under the banner of BMW Team UK and was run by RBM.
 Schnitzer Motorsport ran the BMW Team Germany entries, also E46 320i's, driven by Dirk Müller and Jörg Müller.
 Previous WTCC winner Roberto Ravaglia also ran two cars for the BMW Team Italy/Spain, with Alessandro Zanardi and Antonio García as the drivers.
 BMW also took the top four places in the independent category.

 2006 saw the new E90 320si, again it saw BMW take the manufacturers trophy, and again BMW Team UK/RBM driver Andy Priaulx won the drivers championship.
 BMW Team Germany returned with both Dirk and Jörg Müller.
 BMW Team Italy/Spain retained Alessandro Zanardi, but now had Marcel Costa driving the second car, later to be substituted for Duncan Huisman.
 Priaulx again won the title in 2007, but BMW were beaten by SEAT in the following two seasons, despite adding Augusto Farfus to their roster.

 In 2010 BMW reduced their presence in the WTCC, entering only two cars under the BMW Team RBM banner, with works drivers Andy Priaulx and Augusto Farfus.
 With Chevrolet dominating most of the races, BMW struggled and finished only third in the manufacturers standings.
 In the drivers standings Priaulx finished the season 4th, with Farfus in 7th.
-Better luck was had in the Independents Trophy category though, with Sergio Hernández taking the championship behind the wheel of a BMW 320Si.
+Better luck emerged in the Independents Trophy category though, with Sergio Hernández taking the championship behind the wheel of a BMW 320Si.

 BMW withdrew from the WTCC at the end of the 2010 season leaving only independents to represent BMW in the championship.